 Would you like to get a first impression of Florence?
 Then prepare for a good stroll!
-Then there is no better way to discover and enjoy the hidden highlights of the city, than a long, observant walk.
+There is no better way to discover the hidden highlights of the city, than a long, observant walk.

 With sunglasses, sun protection and camera at hand, we make our way to the streets.
 A sunny day is expecting us!
 Our house door in Florence leads to a backyard in the quarter Bello-Squardo, in the southern bank of the river Arno.
 Here we find some car garages that seem to be specialized in repairing the colorful, legendary cinquecentos.
 As soon as we are outside, we have to walk almost one after another: The streets that lead to the north part of the city, to the Piazzale di Porta Romana and to the city center, are as narrow as alleyways!